SERVIR-Amazonia/suriname-training/mangrove-mapping/03_Classification.md

 ### 3. Training & Classification

 We will use our training set of points to train the model or classifier.
 In this case, we will use the Random Forest classifier, which can be called in GEE by the function `ee.Classifier.smileRandomForest()`.
 This classifier is made of n number of decision trees, which help to take a final decision by majority voting.
+More information about the RF classifier can be found [here](https://towardsdatascience.com/understanding-random-forest-58381e0602d2).

 <p align="center">
 <img src="../images/mangrove/RandomForest.png" vspace="10" width="600">